Jump to:

 Why Cybersecurity Requires More Than Basic VPN Encryption

 Standard VPN encryption protects data in transit.
-Your traffic travels through an encrypted tunnel, preventing ISPs, hackers on public WiFi, and other observers from seeing what you’re doing.
+Your traffic travels through an encrypted tunnel, preventing ISPs, hackers on public Wi-Fi, and other observers from seeing what you’re doing.
 But this baseline protection is only one piece of comprehensive cybersecurity.

 Malware and phishing attacks don’t care about your encrypted tunnel.
 A VPN that only encrypts traffic won’t stop you from downloading malicious files or entering credentials on fake websites.
 Threat protection features block these dangers at the network level.